adiravishankara/athena/project-management/milestone.md

 ### Next Steps
 - Test the extension thoroughly to verify all functionality works as expected
-- Begin implementing Notebook Integration by reverse-engineering NotebookLM requests
+- Begin implementing Notebook Integration using Chrome scripting to:
+  - Retrieve notebook names and IDs from NotebookLM dashboard
+  - Add sources to specific NotebookLM notebooks